 Unexcused absences may negatively affect the student's final course grade.
-Unexcused absences in excess of 20% of total class and/or lab time may result in failure of the course (three classes or more during a fifteen-week semester).
+Unexcused absences more than 20% of total class and/or lab time may result in failure of the course (12 or more hours during a fifteen-week semester).

-Faculty is required to record attendance records in OIS (the Student Information System).
-After a student misses three classes of a given course, the student will receive a warning.
-If the behavior continues, the student will fail the course and, if the student is on a F-1 visa, will be considered out of status and may be removed from the University.
+Faculty are required to record attendance in MY BAU (the Student Information System).
+After a student misses nine hours of a given course, the student will receive a warning.
+If the behavior continues, the student will fail the course and, if the student is on an F-1 visa, will be considered out of status and may be removed from the University.